What is IPA?11 April 2021

 - Cleansing and modelling

-- With Research Process Automation, you can make a machine to perform the research on behalf of a human employee, it automatically reads and assists you in analyzing the 100-page research report in less time than would take a couple of days for a human.
+With Research Process Automation, you can make a machine to perform the research on behalf of a human employee, it automatically reads and assists you in analysing the 100-page research report in less time than would take a couple of days for a human.

 The benefits of Intelligent Process Automation: